Blinded By the Light: A public-school teacher goes off the rails

 I tend to believe that Jacoby is right, at least on a macro level.

 Before we proceed any further, let’s get some things straight.
 I don’t offer the following commentary as an “expert” of any kind.
 In fact, I never graduated from college.
-I do, however, have some limited “journalism” experience.
+I do, however, have some “journalism” experience as both a reporter and editor.

 (Photo: IMDb)

 Today, I am paid to write for an online news organization.
-Previously, I was a full-time reporter and then editor for several publications.
-It was how I made my living.
-How I fed my kids and bought my house.
+For more than 30 years, writing news was how I made my living.
+It was how I fed my kids and bought my house.
 To say that I loved my job would be a gross understatement.
 From a very young age, I have always been a public policy/political junkie.
 I was lucky enough to have a job that also fed my soul.

 What is journalism?